Skip to main content

 Impact Analysis (IA)

-On 3 November 2020, the Australian Energy Market Commission (AEMC) released the draft rule determination and draft rule titled National Electricity Amendment (Technical Standards for Distributed Energy Resources) Rule 2020.
+On 18 March 2021, the Australian Energy Market Commission (AEMC) released the rule determination and rule titled National Energy Retail Amendment (Bill contents and billing requirements) Rule 2021 No. 2.

 Aust Gov